MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-activity-threat-hunting.md

 ---
-title: Hunt for threats in app activities - Microsoft Defender for Cloud Apps ms.date: 05/28/2023 ms.topic: how-to
+title: Hunt for threats in app activities | Microsoft Defender for Cloud Apps ms.date: 01/23/2024 ms.topic: how-to
 description: Learn how app governance in Microsoft Defender for Cloud Apps helps you hunt for resources accessed and activities carried out by apps in your environment.
-author: anandd512
-ms.author: andeshpande
 ---

 # Hunt for threats in app activities